The results from the Federal Reserve meeting are in. The Fed is pausing for the third time this year.

 According to Chaudhuri, the pause following the Federal Reserve meeting may be for several reasons:

-- Both price growth and inflation have begun to moderate—just not enough to start cutting rates.
+• Both price growth and inflation have begun to slow down—just not enough to start cutting rates.

-- Central bank policy rates (CBPR) have reached levels that satisfy the Fed’s guidelines.
+• Central bank policy rates (CBPR) reached levels that satisfy the Fed’s guidelines.

 The outcome of the Federal Reserve meeting may be good news for those with HELOCs, Adjustable-Rate Mortgages, and credit card debt, as well as anyone car shopping.
 A Fed pause means there won’t be another increase in short-term borrowing costs.